psugrg/cmproj-snippet/README.md

 Run `make` to build the release.
 Run `sudo make install` to install application.
 Uou can use `CMAKE_INSTALL_PREFIX` to change the default installation location.

+## Code Coverage
+Navigate to the build folder.
+Run `cmake -DCMAKE_BUILD_TYPE-Coverage ..` to configure coverage build.
+Run `make` to build the application.
+Run `ctest -VV` to test the application.
+Run `make coverage` to get the coverage results.

 ## Useful links
   - https://cliutils.gitlab.io/modern-cmake/